honestws/NSS/README.md

 # Overview
-NDNS is an framework for machine learning and other computations on decentralized data.
+NS is a platform for machine learning and other computations on decentralized data.
 NSS has been developed to facilitate experimentation with
 Federated Learning (FL), a subspace learning approach to machine